Back to Blog

 28% of consumers call the business they voice-searched for.
 Voice queries are conversational and question-based: "Who has the best reviews for roof repair?"
 AI answers these by reading your actual review content — not just your star rating.

-How AI Decides Who to Recommend
+How Does AI Decide Who to Recommend?

 🔍